General Health & Activity Levels

 New behavioral tests are continuously developed and validated.

-Using the Irwin test in mice, physical characteristics and conspicuities, sensorimotor reflexes and motor abilities will be checked by an experienced observer.
+Using the Irwin test in mice, physical characteristics and conspicuities, sensorimotor reflexes and motor abilities are checked by an experienced observer.

-Using the Irwin test in rats, physical characteristics and sensorimotor reflexes are measured as in mice (see above).
+Using the Irwin test in rats, physical characteristics and sensorimotor reflexes as described for the mouse (see above) are measured.

 Additionally rats are tested in the following tests: